craigahobbs/python-build/README.md

 - `PYTHON_IMAGES_EXCLUDE` - The list of Python images to exclude.
 Default is "".

+- `PYTHON_IMAGES_EXTRA` - The list of extra Python images.
+Default is "".

 - `SPHINX_DOC` - The Sphinx documentation directory.
 Default is "".

 - `GHPAGES_SRC` - The gh-pages target's source directories and files.
 Directories must end with a